 Broadly speaking, average ASXEnergy prices depend on what the market expects future electricity spot prices to be (and the premium participants are prepared to pay to 'lock in' prices).
-Table 10 shows that the average ASXEnergy prices in the current report have declined relative to our previous final report that informed the 2020/21 FiT (2020/21 final report).16 These lower average ASXEnergy prices reflect the fact that the market's expectations of average prices across 2021/22 are far lower than they were for 2020/21.
+Table 10 shows that the average ASXEnergy prices in the current report have declined relative to our February 2021 report.16 These lower average ASXEnergy prices reflect the fact that the market's expectations of average prices across 2022/23 are lower than they were for 2021/22.
 While it is difficult to be certain about what drives the market's expectations of future prices, we observe that ASXEnergy forward prices generally respond to movements in spot prices.
-This has been the case recently, with lower ASXEnergy forward prices reflecting lower electricity spot prices.
-As discussed in Section 3, these lower spot prices can be attributed in part to the effects that COVID-19 has had on energy markets.
-We expect that these same impacts - lower international fuel prices, resulting in lower fuel prices for some generators in the NEM, and lower demand for electricity - are responsible for the fall in ASXEnergy forward prices.
-Ongoing investment in new generation capacity - particularly renewable generation - would also be expected to result in lower spot and contract prices.
+This has been the case recently, with lower ASXEnergy forward prices over 2020/21 can be attributed to a combination of factors including lower demand and ongoing investment in generation capacity.
+We expect that these same factors are responsible for the fall in ASXEnergy forward prices.